Be a Featured Snippet Optimization Expert!

 So, like many others, you’ve decided to embrace the trend and allocate your budget to creating video content.
 But the SEO results just aren’t coming.

-You’ve had a great deal of success with many of your blog posts, but why aren’t the videos following suit?
+You’ve had a great deal of success with many of your blog posts, but why aren’t the video marketing strategy following suit?

 Well, there are many reasons why your videos might not be getting the search engine love they deserve.
 Let’s talk about four of the big ones.